\"Writing.Com

 A short while later, after making love, I reached out for her.
 My arm fell on empty bed space.

 That’s when I opened my eyes and found that she wasn’t laying next to me.
 It took less than a second - a horrible, painfully hellish second - to realize that she had never been with me that night.
 That it was actually late July, 1980 and that she had passed away over four months earlier.
 That that entire wonderful evening I’d just enjoyed so very much with her had all been a dream.
 A wonderful, meaningful, affectionate, loving dream.
 A memory.
 Straight from our real life years together.
 Word for word, event for event.
-That realization, and the painful reminder that came with it - that we never had the chance to have that baby - broke my heart.
+That realization, and the painful reminder that came with it - that we never had the chance to have our three children - broke my heart.
 I buried my head in my pillow and cried myself to sleep.

-Until I see you again, my love, Rest in Peace, Linda darling.
+Rest in Peace, Linda darling.

 P.S.
 I love you.